Using digraphs to compute determinant, permanent and Drazin inverse of circulant matrices with two parameters: Introduction

 Besides, the combinatorial structure of circulant matrices also has deserved attention.
 The graphs whose adjacency matrix is circulant had been study in many works, specially those with integral spectrum, see for example \cite{so2006integral}, \cite{bavsic2009clique}, \cite{ilic2011new}, \cite{petkovic2011further}, and \cite{sander2018kernel}.

-In this work we delve into the combinatorial structure of circulating matrices with only two non-null generators, by considering the digraphs associated with this kind of matrices.
-Therefore, we complete the previous work of some of the authors, see \cite{encinas2019Circulant}, where only an specific class of these matrices was considered.
+In this work, we delve into the combinatorial structure of circulating matrices with only two non-null generators, by considering the digraphs associated with this kind of matrices.
+Therefore, we complete a previous work of some of the authors, see \cite{encinas2019Circulant}, where only a specific class of these matrices was considered.

 We use digraphs in the present work, for all of graph-theoretic notions not explicitly defined here, the reader is referred to~\cite{bang2008digraphs}.